matheusguermandi/building-microservices-notes/README.md

 Event-driven collaboration can make it easier to build more loosely coupled architectures, but it can require more work to understand how the system is behaving.
 This type of communication also often requires the use of specialist technology such as message brokers, which can further complicate matters.
 If you can use a fully managed message broker, that can help lower the cost of these types of systems.

 Request-response and event-driven interaction models both have their place, and often which one you use will be a personal preference.
 Some problems just fit one model more than another, and it’s common for a microservice architecture to have a mix of styles.

+### Workflow

+When looking to get multiple microservices collaborating to perform some overarching operation, look to explicitly model the process using sagas, a topic we explored in Chapter 6.

+In general, distributed transactions should be avoided in situations where you can use a saga instead.
+Distributed transactions add significant complexity to systems, have problematic failure modes, and often don’t deliver what you expect even when they work.
+Sagas are in virtually all cases a better fit for implementing business processes that span multiple microservices.

+There are two different styles of sagas to consider: orchestrated sagas and choreographed sagas.
+Orchestrated sagas use a centralized orchestrator to coordinate with other microservices and ensure that things are done.
+In general, this is a simple and straightforward approach, but the central orchestrator can end up doing too much if you aren’t careful, and it can become a source of contention when multiple teams are working on the same business process.
+With choreographed sagas, there is no central coordinator; instead, the responsibility for the business process is distributed into a number of collaborating microservices.
+This can be a more complex architecture to implement, and it requires more work to ensure that the right things are happening, but on the flip side it is much less prone to coupling and works well for multiple teams.

+Personally, I love choreographed sagas, but then I’ve used them a lot and made a lot of mistakes implementing them.
+My general advice is that orchestrated sagas work fine when a single team owns responsibility for the whole process, but they become more problematic with multiple teams.
+Choreographed sagas can justify their increased complexity in situations in which multiple teams are expected to collaborate on a process.